charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 Additionally, we included a L1 penalty when optimizing the coefficients of the attention masks so that they are not extremely large, and so that we can interpret which attention masks are significant.

-Currently, the complexity is still $O(n^2)$ in the forward pass, but the learned patterns could potentially be sparse or low-rank, allowing for optimizations.
-In the future, we intend to extend this approach to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization (eg. L1 to encourage sparsity), penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
+In the future, we intend to extend this approach to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.

 **Key Observations**